vuejs/vue-cli/docs/config/README.md

 Some global configurations for `@vue/cli`, such as your preferred package manager and your locally saved presets, are stored in a JSON file named `.vuerc` in your home directory.
 You can edit this file directory with your editor of choice to change the saved options.

+You can also use the `vue config` command to inspect or modify the global CLI config.

 ## Target Browsers

 See the [Browser Compatibility](../guide/browser-compatibility.md#browserslist) section in guide.